public-square/public-square.github.io/widget/README.md

 `psqr` command to update it periodically.
 Grant `curate` permission on this list to an instance of the web application for granular manual control over widget contents, including removing specific entries and adding others at will.

+#### 4. Add a Widget to Each Site in the Group
+Include a widget on each website as an iframe tag referencing the feed or list to display on that site.
+These widgets may all reference lists are curated individually, or they may share a singular list.

+If the sites run WordPress, the Virtual Public Square plugin is used to add Widgets as theme blocks (coming soon).